It is a common misconception that only a certain type of woman can join a sorority.

 Participating as active citizens to improve both campus and local/state/federal communities is a value sorority women possess.

-Member organizations work to instill the understanding/value that good citizenship is important to care for others.
+Sororities work to instill the understanding/value that civic engagement is important.
 Improving the community and volunteering teaches women of all ages compassion and understanding.

 Each year, sorority women raise millions of dollars for philanthropic causes and donate hundreds of hours of their time.
 Undergraduate members will organize and plan fundraisers for national philanthropic partners.
 In addition, many chapters will give their time to local organizations and create partnerships with them.
 Civic engagement is encouraged for all sorority women.